 Razer Fintech has never made a secret of its ambitions in the payment space.
 This week, the local tech giant took a big step forward with the launch of the Razer Card, a prepaid Visa solution that awards cashback on daily purchases.

-Only 1337 cards will be issued during the beta phase from now till 31 December 2020 (and if you need to ask ‘why 1337’, you’re clearly not their target audience), with a full rollout targeted for January 2021.
+Only 1337 cards will be issued during the beta phase from now till 31 December 2020 (and if you need to ask ‘why 1337’, you’re clearly not their target audience).
+The beta phase was extended till 31 January 2021, with no word on when a full rollout will happen.

 Razer Card: Key Features